wedapps/project2/Step-By-Step.md

 9. Adding an override to go to the next view, carring the button color as background color

 #### 7
-Adding the Words View Controller
+Adding the Words View Controller - pending

 1. Adding a new file named wordsDetailViewController
 2. Implementing the variable which receive the chosen color from preview view